GraceXu182/gracexu182.github.io/README.md

 ## NEWS

-* 9/28/2022, I was invited to present our recent accepted TNNLS paper on the "Dynamic graph representation learning with uncertainty quantification" in the [SIAM Conference on Mathematics of Data Science](https://www.siam.org/conferences/cm/conference/mds22) (San Diego, CA, USA).
 * 6/7/2023, I was invited to give a talk in the  “Mathematical and Scientific Machine Learning” topical workshop in the ICERM at Brown University (Providence, RI, USA)

 ## Selected Publications (* Co-first author)